“George Washington” Lansdowne Portrait by Gilbert Stuart

 This portrait of “George Washington” also known as the Lansdowne Portrait, is an iconic portrait of the first President of the United States.
 The portrait was painted from life and shows Washington at 64 years of age renouncing a third term as U.S. President.
-Replicas of this original, painted by Stuart are on display in the White House, and a number of other national institutions.
+Replicas of this original, painted by Stuart are on display in the White House and some other national institutions.

-This portrait was commissioned by one of the wealthiest men in the U.S., at the time, and was given to the British Prime Minister, who subsequently became the first Marquess of Lansdowne.
+This portrait was commissioned by one of the wealthiest men in the U.S., when, and was given to the British Prime Minister, who later became the first Marquess of Lansdowne.
 It was a gift of appreciation, as he had supported the independence of the colonies the in Parliament and he succeeded in securing peace with America during his term as Prime Minister of Great Britain.
 In 2001, it was purchased for $20 million and returned to the U.S.

 The painting is full of ancient and contemporary symbolism, including:

-- A row of Doric columns referencing ancient republics and democracies.
+- A row of Doric columns referring to ancient republics and democracies.

 - Washington’s black velvet suit is not ornate and not royal.

-- The sword he holds on his left side is a dress sword and not a battle sword, symbolizing a democratic form of government, rather than a monarchy or military dictatorship.
+- The sword he holds on his left side is a dress sword and not a battle sword, symbolising a democratic form of government, and not a monarchy or military dictatorship.

 - In the sky, storm clouds appear on the left while a rainbow appears on the right, signifying that war was giving way to the peace and prosperity.